Uyanga0131/firstWebSite/README.md

 <div style="border: 1px solid #b2dfdb; border-radius: 10px; padding: 15px; background-color: #f0fdfa;"> <h3>🌐 How the Live Version Works</h3>

 The live site is hosted on InfinityFree, which supports PHP and MySQL.
+Live site: https://uyanga.free.nf

 When someone submits an event: